 Launch "Epicor.DataFabric.Agent.exe", at this point it will ask you for the registration key:

-Paste the registration key in from the previous step and press enter, at this point the agent will be fully registered and should then start communicating with the API.
+Paste the registration key in from the previous step and press enter.
+On successfully validating the registration key with Data Fabric the agent will be fully registered and should then start communicating with the API.
+Please be aware that agents cannot be used across deployments – so download production agents to use for production and download development/vNext agents for use with development version of Data Fabric.

-Note that the registration key does not need to be kept, once an agent is registered the key is no longer valid.
+Note also that the registration key does not need to be kept, once an agent is registered the key is no longer valid.
 If you require re-registering an agent, simply go back to the agent page and click “unregister” to generate a new registration key.
+Doing this will invalidate existing agent connection though.

 Setup Installer

-Download the agent using the “Download Windows Installer” button.
+As an alternative to running the agent as standalone, it can be deployed through MSI installer.
+To begin, download the agent using the “Download Windows Installer” button.

 Once downloaded, run the installer.